gemini-hlsw/checklists/app/assets/about.md

 ##### Change Log

+###### Version 0.5

+- When closing a day an email can be sent.
+Email addresses and content can be configured on each template

 ###### Version 0.4.1

 - Fixed bug when opening and closing the choices list on the template editor